Retail KPIs: Essential Metrics Retailers Need to Track

 See Who’s Viewed What, and When

-When it comes to important correspondences that require immediate action, such as product recalls, timing is everything.
+When it comes to important correspondences that require immediate action like product recalls, timing is everything.

-But the same is true for guides on product placement, signage, and store layouts—if the information isn’t received on time, chances are your stores don’t appear brand consistent from location to location.
+But the same is true for planograms, changes to standard operating procedures, and product guides—if the information isn’t received on time, chances are your stores don’t appear brand consistent from location to location.

-With today’s retail software, users can often see exactly when someone’s viewed a post, private message, comment or reply (and when), making it easy for retailers to hold their users and stores accountable, whether it’s time-sensitive information or daily tasks.
+With today’s retail software, users can often see exactly when someone’s viewed a post, private message, comment, or reply, making it easy for retailers to hold their users and stores accountable.

 Overall User Engagement